 How long to store vapor in your balloon bag:

-- 15-30 mins MAX: recent study found that after 5 mins only 2% of the THC condensed onto the balloon bag.
+- 15-30 mins MAX: a recent study found that after 5 mins only 2% of the THC condensed onto the balloon bag.
 After 180 mins no THC could be found in the vapor extracts.
 Basically the longer you wait, the more your vapor will lose its potency and taste.
 I find after 30 mins the vapor really looses too much of its potency and taste, so I’d rather fill up a new balloon then.
 So don’t believe any stories talking about storing vapor up in balloons for hours on end.

 With that said, I will give you my personal modus operandi.